The official blog of the Lung Institute.

 We hope these pulmonary fibrosis exercise tips help you stay as active and healthy as possible.
 While there isn’t a cure for pulmonary fibrosis, there are treatment options to help people improve their quality of life and breathe more easily.
 You and your doctor will work together to develop the best pulmonary fibrosis treatment plan for you.
 Your plan may include medications, inhalers, pulmonary rehabilitation, oxygen therapy and more.

-For some people, stem cell therapy has helped them feel better, improved their quality of life and helped them become more active.
+For some people, cellular therapy has helped them feel better, improved their quality of life and helped them become more active.
 In fact, some people have been able to reduce their oxygen therapy use under the supervision of their doctor.
-If you or a loved one has pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has pulmonary fibrosis, interstitial lung disease or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.